lban2049/fastapi/.aigne/doc-smith/docs/user-guide-path-parameters.md

 # Path Parameters

-You can declare path "parameters" or "variables" with the same syntax used by Python f-strings:
+You can declare path "parameters" or "variables" with the same syntax used by Python format strings.
+This allows you to capture parts of the URL path and use them in your *path operation function*.

+## Declare Path Parameters

+A path parameter is defined in the path using curly braces `{}`.

 ```python
 from fastapi import FastAPI